Ashish-Raj278/air-quality-monitoring/README.md

 The app uses predefined city profiles and generates realistic, randomized readings in the browser.
 Switching cities rebuilds the 30-day historical dataset for that city.
 The live reading updates every five seconds while simulation is enabled.

 The sign-in form is for the demo interface only.
-It validates an email address and a password of at least four characters, then stores only the email in local or session storage when requested.
+It validates an email address and a password of at least four or more characters, then stores only the email in local or session storage when requested.
 No account service or authentication backend is used.

 ## Project Structure